jdoleary/Spellmasons/docs/TasksCurrent.md

+- i18n: Cannot load multiplayer game over a game that is ongoing
+- Got "Back to Lobby" menu and when I returned and resumed game then I was able to see the save button in multiplayer menu.
+(menu desync)

+- K̸̜̋ä̷͓́r̵̖͌p̴͙̚ḯ̵̖m̶̨̂u̴̫̓s̴̙͋ — Today at 3:50 PM
+The person I was playing with said he would receive number messages showing he lost Mana when we started the lvl which caused him to have only his normal amount plus whatever he gained from stuff like x Mana per map.
+Whatever caused it was basically acting as if he was already past turn 1 I suppose.
 -  general.catallion [has Spellmasons] Mar 12 @ 10:03pm
 really fun, but the co-op has major bugs me and my friends tried playing together and it was alot of fun working together to absolutely ruin the enemies, but enemies and drops were de-syncing, not everyone was getting spells when a scroll was picked up, and occasionally the game/server breaks and we get sent to the beginning of the run again.